libiaospe/genetAlgo/EXAMPLE.md

 # Example

-##å Below is a minimal example demonstrating how to specify required input arguments.
+## Below is a minimal example demonstrating how to specify required input arguments.

 - *genetAlgo* has two required two input file, a configuration file in plain text (*.config) and a python file (*.py) implementing the fitness function